IBM/Developer-Playground/didact/Readme-weather-data-assistant-for-travel.md

 </head>
 <body>
   <div class="apptitle">
-    Weather prediction/ Analysis for a travel plan
+    Weather Data Assistant for Travel
   </div>
     <div class="subheading">
     Get to know weather trends of a location from a set of GIS information